chef/chef-web-docs/chef_master/source/resource_windows_service.rst

 This resource has the following properties:

 ``binary_path_name``
-   **Ruby Types:** String
+   **Ruby Type:** String

-   The fully qualified path to the service binary file.
+   **Required** The fully qualified path to the service binary file.
 The path can also include arguments for an auto-start service.
-Required: true.

 ``display_name``
-   **Ruby Types:** String
+   **Ruby Type:** String

    The display name to be used by user interface programs to identify the service.
 This string has a maximum length of 256 characters.

 ``delayed_start``
-   **Ruby Types:** [Integer]
+   **Ruby Type:** Integer

-   This only applies if startup_type is ``:automatic``.
+   Set the startup type to delayed start.
+This only applies if ``startup_type`` is ``:automatic``.

 ``dependencies``
-   **Ruby Types:** [String, Array]
+   **Ruby Types:** String, Array

    A pointer to a double null-terminated array of null-separated names of services or load ordering groups that the system must start before this service.
-Specify nil or an empty string if the service has no dependencies.
+Specify ``nil`` or an empty string if the service has no dependencies.
 Dependency on a group means that this service can run if at least one member of the group is running after an attempt to start all members of the group.

 ``description``
    **Ruby Types:** String